Season Summary: 1951

 Recruits included 19 year-old Bill Gunn from Seddon, who would go on to play 104 games with South Melbourne, club legend Gerry Callahan who joined from Moonee Ponds CYMS, Noel Allanson after 57 games with Essendon and promising juniors Ray Smith (Seddon), Bob Chapman (Spotswood), Jack Heslop and Jimmy Davies from the Seconds and James Paton.
 Bill 'Bomber' Wells made another of his periodical returns to the club but found most of his old team mates had either retired or transferred and he failed to see out the season.
-Jack Rennie, a nephew of former Williamstown secretary Arch Rennie, played with the Seagulls in the period 1950-52 (11 games, 3 goals) before turning his attention to boxing, and going on to train world bantamweight champion Lionel Rose in the late 1960’s.
+Jack Rennie, a nephew of former Williamstown secretary and life member, Arch Rennie, played with the Seagulls in the period 1950-52 (11 games, 3 goals) before turning his attention to boxing, and going on to train world bantamweight champion Lionel Rose in the late 1960’s.